-The English Language Proficiency Assessments for California (ELPAC) will be succeed the California English Language Development Test (CELDT).
-The CELDT is the current required state test for English language proficiency (ELP) that must be given to students whose primary language is a language other than English.
+The English Language Proficiency Assessments for California (ELPAC) succeeds the California English Language Development Test (CELDT) and is the required state test for English language proficiency (ELP) that must be given to students whose primary language is a language other than English.

 State and federal law require that local educational agencies administer a state test of ELP to eligible students in kindergarten (or year one of a two-year kindergarten program, sometimes referred to as "transitional kindergarten") through grade twelve.
 The ELPAC is aligned with the 2012 California English Language Development Standards, and is comprised of two separate ELP assessments:

 - An initial identification of students as English learners

 - An annual summative assessment to measure a student’s progress in learning English and to identify the student's ELP level

 - elpac.startingsmarter.org | This website is designed just for parents to help them use their child's ELPAC results to better understand their progress in learning English and how they can support them at home.